chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 Pick a file and edit it.

+   * Open your favorite editor or IDE and make some desired changes.
+     * Perhaps you want to add a new file with your favorite poems
+     * Add a joke to a Nerd Jokes file
-   * Change a line, a word, a phrase, any change to the file will be sufficient
+     * But any change to a line, a word, a phrase will be sufficient
+     * **NOTE**: this workshop is intended for all audiences, so please avoid anything inappropriate OR not safe for work (NSFW). **Play like a champion**.
    * Save the file.
-   * **NOTE**: this workshop is intended for all audiences, so please avoid anything inappropriate OR not safe for work (NSFW). **Play like a champion**.

 **Check** the current status of all files in the repository: